tersosolutions/JetstreamSDK-.NET/README.md

 Add a reference to the `JetstreamSDK.dll`

 ###Implement in a Windows Service
-1. Open the JetstreamSDK-WindowsService solutions in [this](https://github.com/tersosolutions/JetstreamSDK-WindowsService) repository
+1. Open the JetstreamSDK-WindowsService solutions in [this](https://github.com/tersosolutions/JetstreamSDK-WindowsService) repository.
-2. If you want to view the guts of how events are processed, add this SDK to the service and change the reference
+2. If you want to view how events are processed, add this SDK to the service and change the reference.
-3. Build it
+3. Build
 4. Sign-up for Jetstream.
-You will receive a logon, with an access key that you may use to simulate events.
+You will receive a login, with an access key that you may use to simulate events.
-5. Process those events in the Windows service, managing inventory, access and more
+5. Process those events in the Windows service, managing inventory, access and more.

 ### Change History
 * v1.5 - October 14, 2015 - added support for the v1.5 endpoints